August 25, 2018 8:00 pm

 #4.
 Pump Up The Protein And Fibre

-Protein and fibre throughout the day are ideal to have.
-Not only can they keep you motivated and moving, but they are essential nutrients to keep you feeling good.
-Skip breakfast choices that are low on both, and go with whole grains, fresh fruits and yoghurts.
-A strong, healthy breakfast can keep you going the entire day.
+Protein and fibre are great to have throughout the day.
+Not only can they keep you motivated and moving, but they are essential nutrients for feeling good.
+Skip breakfast options that are low in both and opt for wholegrains, fresh fruit and yoghurts.
+A strong, healthy breakfast can keep you going all day.

 Protein is also used to create red blood cells, and it helps keep your hair, skin, and fingernails healthy.
 It's responsible for helping produce antibodies, which fight off bacteria, viruses and germs, and helps keep your immune system running strong.
 Studies show that people low on protein are more likely to get sick than people who eat enough of this nutrient.